evisions/webdataconnector/docs/wdc_phases.md

 layout: docs
 ---

-This document explains the overall lifecycle  of a Tableau Web Data Connector.
+This document explains the overall lifecycle  of a Web Data Connector.
 It is recommended that you understand the material from the Get Started section before diving into this material.

 A WDC is always run with an associated phase.
-Tableau loads the connector inside a web browser at different times and in distinct phases.
+MAPS loads the connector inside a web browser at different times and in distinct phases.
 This document will explain each of these phases and when each one runs.